-The coastal capital of Maputo is in the south of the country and is easily reached on flights from Johannesburg making it simple to combine a safari elsewhere in Africa, such as Botswana or Namibia, with a Mozambique beach escape.
+The coastal capital of Maputo is in the south of the country and is easily reached on flights from Johannesburg, making it simple to combine a safari elsewhere in Africa, such as Botswana or Namibia, with a Mozambique beach escape.
 It's a particularly convenient add-on to safari in Kruger National Park and other Eastern Cape Reserves.

-A little further north and a direct flight (either from Johannesburg in around two hours or straight from the Kruger in just over an hour) is the small town of beach town of Vilankulos.
-This acts as the branching off point for the stunning Bazaruto Archipelago, just a few kilometres across the turquoise ocean.
+A little further north and a direct flight (either from Johannesburg in around two hours or straight from the Kruger in just over an hour) is the small town of the beach town of Vilankulos.
+This acts as the branching-off point for the stunning Bazaruto Archipelago, just a few kilometres across the turquoise ocean.
 Five dune islands are strung out along the coast, surrounded by a marine national park, making this one of the best places for divers or snorkellers of any level.
 Hidden here are just a handful of luxury lodges, sheltered by wild fruit trees hiding twittering monkeys, colourful coucals and slaloming lizards.

 In the far north of the country, in the Cabo Delgado Province, 2,500 km away from Maputo, are the dazzling Quirimbas Islands.
-There are a handful of lodges on the 32 islands which stretch for 200km, however tourism and development here is still fairly low key.
-For those willing to venture this far north, rare dugongs, endless palm fringed beaches and a diverse, historic culture await, but for those looking to link with a quality South Africa or Botswana safari the quality might be more consistently found in the Bazaruto Archipelago.
+There are a handful of lodges on the 32 islands, which stretch for 200km; however, tourism and development here is still fairly low-key.
+For those willing to venture this far north, rare dugongs, endless palm-fringed beaches and a diverse, historic culture await, but for those looking to link with a quality South Africa or Botswana safari, the quality might be more consistently found in the Bazaruto Archipelago.